-Reinsalu: I have never talked about renovating or revamping the site for it to be a place to commemorate the Ice Cruise of the Baltic Fleet.
+Urmas Reinsalu: I have never talked about renovating or revamping the site for it to be a place for commemorating the Ice Cruise of the Baltic Fleet.
 The issue is that the site should not be dangerous to people.
-Would something need to be demolished or fixed so that they don't fall on people?
-This is a separate issue, which should be resolved technically, and as economically as possible.
-But my position is that respective information boards need to be placed there, reminding everyone that this is a historical memorial site founded by an occupying power, that we should not be afraid of it, and that there is the Memorial to Victims of Communism right next to this.
+Would something need to be demolished, or concreted, or fixed so that they don't fall on people?
+This is a separate issue, which should be resolved engineering technically, and as economically as possible.
+But my position is that respective information boards need to be placed there, reminding everyone that this is a historical memorial site founded on occupying power.
+That we should not be afraid of it, and that there is the Memorial to Victims of Communism right next to this./.../

-Interviewer: According to Riigi Kinnisvara and the director of the Estonian History Museum, there have been no substantial discussions regarding the Soviet-era memorial site so far.
-When will the state give find some kind of funding, and when will the surrounding and relevant facilities come up with a plan for this area?
+4. Interviewer: While preparing for this interview, I also contacted Riigi Kinnisvara AS, and spoke to the director or Estonian History Museum /.../.
+According to them, there have been no substantial discussions regarding the Soviet-era memorial site so far.
+When would state give their input by finding some kind of funding, and with that, the surrounding and relevant facilities could come up with a plan for this area?

-Reinsalu: I think it would be sensible to find some common understanding before the budget negotiations, which take place this spring.
+Urmas Reinsalu: I think it would be sensible to find some common understanding before the budget negotiations, which take place this spring.
 Then we could make some decisions.
-But the important thing is that, if they do come to an understanding that some of the Soviet elements on this property should be legally removed, they could take it under consideration.
-If, say, the architecture experts would also find this feasible, I would also not exclude this as one of the ways of making the area safer.
+But what is important?
+The important thing is that if they do come to an understanding that some of the Soviet elements on this property should be legally removed, they could take it under consideration.
+If, say, the architecture experts would also find this feasible.
+I would also not exclude this as one of the ways of making the area safer.